canonical/ubuntu-pro-client/dev-docs/tutorials/getting-started.md

 lxd init
 ```

 Ubuntu Pro Client is unique in that it supports very old releases of Ubuntu, including 16.04 Xenial Xerus (Xenial).
 We test this support by using Xenial LXD containers.
-In order for hosts running newer releases of Ubuntu to run Xenial containers, we need to configure systemd to use an older cgroup hierarchy for compatibility.
+In order for hosts running newer releases of Ubuntu to run Xenial containers, we need to configure systemd to use an older cgroup version for compatibility.
 This is configured by editing the Linux kernel boot parameters.

 We need the boot parameter `systemd.unified_cgroup_hierarchy=0`.

+> **Note**
+> Unfortunately, this means your host will miss out on the benefits and safety features of cgroup v2, but it is necessary to develop and support Ubuntu Pro Client for Xenial.

 Use [this how-to guide](https://wiki.ubuntu.com/Kernel/KernelBootParameters) to edit your Linux kernel boot parameter.
 First make the change temporarily, and ensure your system still boots and works.
 Then make the change permanently.